-Iliopsoas strain injuries are a relatively common, but frequently missed diagnosis in dogs.
+Iliopsoas strain in dogs is a relatively common, but frequently missed diagnosis.
 They can cause varying degrees of rear leg pain and lameness, and are usually aggravated by activity.

-An iliopsoas strain in a dog is not to dissimilar to us suffering a hamstring strain.
-Both muscles are very important in producing power during movement, especially at take off and during running.
+An iliopsoas strain in dogs is not too dissimilar to us suffering a hamstring strain.
+Both muscles are very important in producing power during movement, especially at take-off and during running.
+The iliopsoas is also very important in deceleration, stopping the rear limbs from extending too far behind the dog during jumping and sprinting.

 If you would like to understand more about the iliopsoas muscle in dogs and click here.